C Container Collection (CCC)

 Returns

 the result of free operation.
-If no allocate function is provided it is an error to attempt to free the Buffer and a memory error is returned.
+If no allocator is provided it is an error to attempt to free storage and a memory error is returned.
 Otherwise, an OK result is returned.

-If NULL is passed as the destructor function time is O(1), else O(size).
+If an empty destructor is passed as the destructor function time is O(1), else O(size).

 ◆ CCC_array_tree_map_contains()